dooleydiligent/creepo/README.md

 ```

 ### Use it as a composer proxy
-- First install composer in some project (assumes you already have composer installed.
-If not see [the documentation](https://packagist.org/) )
+- First install composer in some project.

+Assumes you already have composer installed.
+If not see [the documentation](https://packagist.org/)
 ```
 cd demo/composer
 composer install
 ```
 ### Use it as a docker proxy
 - This assumes you have configured an upstream mirror.
-We cannot (yet) proxy registry-1.docker.io, but plan to in the future
+We cannot (yet) proxy registry-1.docker.io, but plan to in the future.

 Using this [configuration](./config.yml)
 ```
 #